robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>June 2018</td>
   <td> My  <a href="http://ecs.utdallas.edu/~opo140030/iros18/IROS2018.pdf">IROS2018 submission</a> is a definite accept.
 Long version indexed on <a href='https://arxiv.org/pdf/1710.00491v5.pdf'>arxiv</a> a while ago.
-Codes <a href=''>https://github.com/lakehanne/youbot</a>.
+Codes <a href='https://github.com/lakehanne/youbot'>here</a>.
 Videos on my <a href="http://ecs.utdallas.edu/~opo140030/iros18/iros2018.html/"> home page</a>.
 See you in Madrid! </td>
 </tr>

 <tr>
   <td class='col-md-3'>April 2018</td>
   <td> Our submission to the American Association of Physicists in Medicine (AAPM) on using approximate dynamic programming for inferring beam orientation during Intensity Modulated Radiotherapy Treatment Planning  got accepted as an oral.
-See you in Nashville, TN!</td>
+See you in Nashville in July!</td>
 </tr>

 <tr>